JungHBae/TIL/Javascript/Non-linear Data Structures-Trees.md

  This makes it easy to traverse the tree and find information, as there is no possibility of getting stuck in an infinite loop or visiting the same node multiple times.

- In addition, having no cycles makes it easier to reason about the structure and behavior of a tree, since cycles can introduce non-deterministic behavior and complicate analysis.
+ In addition, having no cycles makes it easier to reason about the **structure** and **behavior** of a tree, since cycles can introduce non-deterministic behavior and complicate analysis.
 For example, in a graph with cycles, it may be difficult to determine the shortest path between two nodes, since there may be multiple paths that include cycles.

- By restricting the structure of a tree to be acyclic, we limit the number of possible paths and prevent infinite loops that could occur in a graph.
+ By restricting the structure of a tree to be **acyclic**, we limit the number of possible paths and prevent infinite loops that could occur in a graph.
  This makes it easier to reason about and manipulate tree data structures.
 For example, with a tree, we can perform traversal algorithms
  (like preorder, inorder, and postorder) to visit every node in a predictable and efficient order, while with a graph, we need to consider more complex algorithms that take cycles into account.